Nur Asyraffahmi Norsamri: Kasuka FC

 Asyraf departed DPMM after the 2022 season ended, and linked up with Kasuka FC of the Brunei Super League the following year.
 He scored four goals against Panchor Murai FC on 27 August 2023.
 The following month, Kasuka won the championship with an unbeaten record after the league was cut short by FABD.

 After missing the whole of the 2024–25 championship winning season for Kasuka, he returned to the team on 21 February 2025 in a 2025 Brunei FA Cup fixture against Dagang FT and scored twice in a 15–1 win.
+In the following season, Asyraf missed out on another Brunei Super League medal, falling 2–3 against Indera SC in the title decider on 19 April 2026.

 International career

-National youth teams
+Youth

 Asyraf is one of the few players who have progressed to full international level since Stephen Ng's first foray into developing Brunei's young footballers in 2013.
 His contemporaries include Amin Sisa and Nazirrudin Ismail.
 Taking over from Ali Ismail, Ng won his first game against Guam 4–1 at the 2014 AFC U-16 Championship qualification round held in Laos.
 Although Nazirrudin scored in that game, Asyraf was left on the bench.

 Two years later at the July 2015 AFF U-16 Youth Championship, Asyraf played all five games at the group stage of the competition.
 The Young Wasps managed a draw against Timor-Leste, but lost the next four.
 Two months later, he was immediately promoted to the Brunei national under-19 football team along with several other under-16 teammates for the 2016 AFC U-19 Championship qualification matches in Myanmar.
 The age gap was proved to be too much as Brunei let in 18 goals in four games without reply.

 Asyraf was called up for the Under-19s for a double header in 2017, namely the 2017 AFF U-18 Youth Championship and also the 2018 AFC U-19 Championship qualification in Myanmar and South Korea respectively.
 He played in all four group games at the AFF tournament, scoring against the Philippines (3–2) and Vietnam (1–8).
 The Young Wasps finished fourth in the table with three points.
 A month later in Paju, Brunei lost the first three games in the AFC tournament, but managed to salvage a 2–2 draw against Timor-Leste via goals from Abdul Hariz Herman and Hanif Aiman Adanan.